2013 Suzuki Kizashi Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-The consensus from reviewers is that the 2013 Kizashi has one of the best cabins in the class.
-Auto critics say it is filled with high-end materials, has a refined design and superb build quality.
-One thinks it looks pricier than the car is.
+The consensus from reviewers is that the 2013 Suzuki Kizashi has one of the best cabins in the class.
+Auto critics say it is filled with high-end materials and has a refined design and superb build quality.
 Although the Kizashi has a smaller back seat and trunk than many of its larger rivals, reviewers don’t seem to mind.
 They still think there’s enough room.

 - "The … Suzuki Kizashi's interior is notable for its use of upscale materials and pleasing design.
 Not only is it uncharacteristically sophisticated for a Suzuki, but for midsize sedans in general." -- Edmunds (2011)